Religion in Portugal: Protestantism

-For most of Portugal's history, few non–Roman Catholics lived in the country; those who did could not practice their religion freely.
+For most of Portugal's history, few non-Roman Catholics lived in the country; those who did could not practice their religion freely.
 They had been kept out of the country for three centuries by the Inquisition.
 However, the British began settling in Portugal in the nineteenth century brought other Christian denominations with them.
 Most belonged to the Anglican Church of England, but others were Protestant Methodists, Congregationalists, Baptists, and Presbyterians.
 The establishment of a constitutional monarchy in 1834 granted limited religious toleration, and consequently led to the opening of an Anglican chapel (St. George's Church, Lisbon).

+The oldest Portuguese-speaking Protestant denomination is the Igreja Evangélica Presbiteriana de Portugal (Evangelical Presbyterian Church in Portugal), tracing its origins back to the work of a Scottish missionary on Madeira in 1838.
+An official church group was established in 1845, with another church being created in Lisbon in 1871.

-A second chapel was opened in 1868.
+A second Anglican chapel was opened in Portugal in 1868.
 The Anglican mission coincided with the growing influence of the Old Catholic movement in Portugal.
 Congregations were created from Roman Catholic priests and laypeople who refused to accept the dogmas of the infallibility and universal ordinary jurisdiction of the Pope, as defined by the First Vatican Council in 1870.
-The Lusitanian Catholic Apostolic Evangelical Church was formed as a result in 1880 (and has been a member church of the Anglican Communion since 1980); however, laws still restricted the activities of non–Roman Catholics.
-St Andrew's Church, Lisbon - a congregation of the Church of Scotland - was built in 1899.
+The Lusitanian Catholic Apostolic Evangelical Church was formed as a result in 1880 (and has been a member church of the Anglican Communion since 1980); however, laws still restricted the activities of non-Roman Catholics.

-The oldest Portuguese-speaking Protestant denomination is the Igreja Evangélica Presbiteriana de Portugal (Evangelical Presbyterian Church of Portugal), tracing its origins back to the work of a Scottish missionary on Madeira in the early 19th century.
+St Andrew's Church, Lisbon - a congregation of the Church of Scotland - was created in 1866, and a building completed in 1899).

 By the early 1990s, only some 50,000 to 60,000 Anglicans and Protestants lived in Portugal, less than 1 percent of the total population.
 The 1950s and 1960s saw the arrival of Pentecostals, The Church of Jesus Christ of Latter-day Saints, and Jehovah's Witnesses, all of whom increased in numbers more rapidly than the earlier arrivals did.
 All groups, however, were hampered by prohibitions and restrictions against the free exercise of their religions, especially missionary activities.

 These restrictions were lifted after the Revolution of 1974.
 The constitution of 1976 guarantees all religions the right to practice their faith.
 Non–Roman Catholic groups came to be recognized as legal entities with the right to assemble.
 Portuguese who were both not Roman Catholics and were conscientious objectors had the right to apply for alternative military service.
 The Roman Catholic Church, however, still sought to place barriers in the way of missionary activities.

+Legislation on religious freedom in the country was adopted in 2001, with a concordant being signed in 2004.

+The 2021 census noted that there were approximately 200,000 evangelical Protestants in Portugal and more than 75,000 non-evangelical Protestants (about 2.6% in total).